Laura Vater, MD

 Now I write narrative essays and have been working on a novel.
 I'm also a member of the Pegasus Physician Writers at Stanford, and my writing was featured in Anna Quindlen's recent book, Write for Your Life.

 Education & Training

-Laura earned a Bachelor of Science from the University of Notre Dame, then spent a year teaching at Louveture Cleary School in Port-au-Prince, Haiti.
-She completed a Master of Public Health from the University of Pittsburgh Graduate School of Public Health, and a Doctor of Medicine from Indiana University School of Medicine.
-She completed her residency training in Internal Medicine at Indiana University.
+I earned a Bachelor of Science from the University of Notre Dame, a Master of Public Health from the University of Pittsburgh, and a Doctor of Medicine from Indiana University School of Medicine.
+I completed my residency in Internal Medicine and fellowship in Oncology at Indiana University.